elatov/elatov.github.io/_posts/2012-03-19-reclaim-space-in-a-vm-on-thin-or-thick-vmdks.md

 Then Storage vMotion the VM to another datastore with another block size converting the disk to thin.

-*NOTE: Instead of using &#8216;rm&#8217; to delete files, you can use &#8216;shred&#8217; and then you wouldn&#8217;t need to zero out deleted space.
+**NOTE:** Instead of using **rm** to delete files, you can use **shred** and then you wouldn't need to zero out deleted space.

 #### **Solution 2:**

-****Use VMware Converter and do a P2V of the VM. <a href="http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html']);">The post &#8216;P2V with VMware Converter Standalone 5 and sync feature</a>&#8216; has a good video on how to do that.
+Use VMware Converter and do a P2V of the VM.
+The post <a href="http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html']);">P2V with VMware Converter Standalone 5 and sync feature</a> has a good video on how to do that.
 Make sure you choose thin for the disk type.

 ## Scenario 3: Reclaim previously used space from thin disks

 **Solution 1:**

-****If you using windows, use sDelete to reclaim the space and then SvMotion to keep the disk format.
+If you using windows, use sDelete to reclaim the space and then SvMotion to keep the disk format.
 If using Linux, use zerofree to reclaim the space and then SvMotion to another datastore with another block size keeping the disk format

 **Solution 2:**
 Use VMware Converter and P2V the VM.
 Ensure you use the thin disk.